 A partial denture is a removable dental appliance that replaces the missing teeth in the mouth.
 You may need a partial denture for aesthetic reasons, or for eating, talking or to protect remaining teeth from drifting or over-erupting.

-These types of dentures are removable, meaning they are not fixed and can be inserted and removed at your convenience.
-This works by using the remaining teeth for retention, thus retaining and stabilising the denture so that it doesn’t move or fall.
+Partial dentures are not fixed – they can be inserted and removed whenever you like.
+This works by using your remaining teeth for retention, so it retains and stabilises the denture (holds it in place) so that it doesn’t move or fall.

 Before a partial is made, usually it is standard practice to have your remaining dentition checked, to ensure that it will be in a stable condition to withstand the loads a partial denture omits.
 Once all restorations have been completed, you are ready for impressions.